 Ovulation Induction

-Ovulation is stimulated with fertility drugs.
+Ovulation can be stimulated with fertility drugs.
 They help release mature eggs.
-Clomiphene citrate, or Clomid®️, is often used.
+Clomiphene citrate, or Clomid, is often used.
 It stimulates the pituitary gland to make FSH and LH.
 These hormones are vital for ovulation.
-Clomid®️ is usually taken at 50 mg for five days.
+Clomid is usually taken at 50 mg for five days.

 Hormonal Treatments

 Hormonal treatments help with ovulation for better results.
-Medicines like Menopur®️, Follistim®️ and Gonal-F®️ are used.
+Medicines like Menopur, Follistim, and Gonal-F are used.
 They contain FSH or both FSH and LH.
 These are injected from cycle day 2 or 3 until mature follicles develop.
-Ultrasounds and bloodwork check the right timing for insemination.
+Ultrasounds and bloodwork check the right timing for intrauterine insemination.

-Human Chorionic Gonadotropin (hCG) triggers ovulation during IUI cycles.
-Ovidrel®️, an hCG shot, is given about 24 to 36 hours before IUI.
+Human Chorionic Gonadotropin (hCG) may trigger ovulation during IUI cycles.
+Ovidrel, an hCG shot, is given about 24 to 36 hours before IUI.
 It’s important to watch the number of mature follicles.
-This reduces the risk of having many babies at once.
+This reduces the risk of having multiple gestation.
 If there are more than four mature follicles, clinics might stop the cycle.

-After IUI, progesterone is essential.
+After IUI, progesterone is often prescribed.
 Vaginal progesterone starts the day after IUI.
 It continues if pregnancy tests are positive.
 This helps the uterus prepare for the growing baby.

 Timing and Preparation for IUI